“There is geometry in the humming of the strings,

 The teaching style focuses on Muscle Memory, which is linked to motor learning and is a form of procedural memory, with tasks remembered through repetition.
 The muscles remember the sequences of repetitive movements, enabling students to repeat the action of plucking strings without having to mentally think about it, which allows them to focus on the feeling of the music.

 Learning to play the harp intuitively is healing and enables students to release stress, tension and anxiety in the process of clearing subtle energetic pathways, which connects them to intuition and the ability to play intuitively.
 In the West, there can be a tendency to be too mentally active and this style of playing helps clear the mind and relax the body to aid the creative process, which is often stunted if the mind is very active.
-Playing the harp intuitively enables students to more readily access the right (creative) side of the brain, which improves the flow and sound of their music.
+Playing the harp intuitively enables students to more readily access the creative aspects of the brain, which improves the flow and sound of their music.

 Everyone is unique and we are all influenced by music that we like, our ethnic roots and child/adulthood environment.
 When playing music intuitively, although our music may sound similar to others, we each have a sound that is particular to us, which is our unique musical signature.
 I hear differences between different students as well as myself; for example, a Scottish student made a Gaelic/Celtic sound and wondered where this had come from (refer to Michael Kowalski’s blog series ‘Where does music come from?’).

 Intuitive pieces of music are one-off and unique and although the style may sound similar, any repetition is not exact, unlike composed music.
 Initially, students tends to play the same general style but over time, more variation of music comes through as their fingers begin to pluck with more confidence.
 This musical technique is a process of opening up and connecting to intuition, which becomes easier and more natural with practice.